Oliver Travel Trailers

 The historic fort is only one aspect of this diverse 1,400-acre park.
 Maritime hammocks with massive arching live oaks provide a striking backdrop for hiking and biking on the park’s many trails.

 Come to the northern islands of Florida to explore this gem.
-In addition to enjoying the beautiful sunsets on the beach, you get to take pictures of some amazing wildlife.
+In addition to enjoying the beautiful sunsets on the beach, you get to take pictures of some unique wildlife.
 The shoreline is 3 miles long and serves as a perfect spot for family fun.
-This is the beach where you can go on hunting with your children for some shark teeth.
+This is the beach where you can hunt with your children for shark teeth.
+There are guided nature walks available on Saturdays.
+With nearly 70 campsites, you have a lot of choices.
+You can also go fishing and swimming on the beach, but boat ramping might be available elsewhere.

 Plan your adventure: Fort Clinch State Park